Table of Contents:

 - For four centuries there wasn’t any special ‘uniform’ for members of the clergy.
 They wore the same clothes as the general public.

-- A ‘uniform’ based on academic qualifications was introduced.
+- Later a ‘uniform’ based on academic qualifications was introduced.

 (For further reading on academic qualifications of Church leaders see: Church leadership problems – choosing authentic leaders )